The Inward Investment and International Taxation Review: Luxembourg

 Over the last few years, the European Commission has opened several investigations with respect to EU Member States.
-Those investigations notably focus on the existence of illegal state aid by way of ATA or APA (as defined below).
-Under the Treaty on the Functioning of the European Union, illegal state aid is defined as (1) a measure granted trough state resources; (2) which distorts competition or threatens to do so; and (3) affects intra-group EU trade favouring certain undertakings or the production of certain goods.
-Regarding Luxembourg, the European Commission has, inter alia, taken the position that the transfer pricing analysis performed by a Luxembourg company part of the Fiat group amounts to illegal state aid;24 Luxembourg and Fiat appealed against decision with the EU General Court.
-On 24 September 2019, the EU General Court upheld the European Commission's decision stating that Luxembourg granted selective tax advantages to Fiat.25 The judgment is important as it explicitly confirms the possibility for the European Commission to verify the arm's-length nature of transactions between related parties.
+Those investigations notably focus on the existence of illegal state aid by way of an advance decision regarding the application of the Luxembourg tax laws to certain operations described by the taxpayer (ATA) or APA (as defined below).
+Under the Treaty on the Functioning of the European Union, illegal state aid is defined as (1) a measure granted through state resources; (2) that distorts competition or threatens to do so; and (3) affects intra-group EU trade favouring certain undertakings or the production of certain goods.
+Regarding Luxembourg, the European Commission has, inter alia, taken the position that the transfer pricing analysis performed by a Luxembourg company part of the Fiat group amounts to illegal state aid.27 Luxembourg and Fiat appealed against decision with the EU General Court.
+On 24 September 2019, the EU General Court upheld the European Commission's decision stating that Luxembourg granted selective tax advantages to Fiat.28 The judgment is important as it explicitly confirms the possibility for the European Commission to verify the arm's-length nature of transactions between related parties.
 At the same time, the judgment still acknowledges that taxpayers and Member States have a margin of appreciation, considering that transfer pricing inherently entails a degree of inaccuracy, so that an advantage only arises when the variation between two comparables exceeds the inaccuracy inherent to the chosen transfer pricing method.
 The outcome of the Fiat case may potentially impact the transfer pricing practice in Luxembourg, especially where Luxembourg entities carrying on both holding and financing activities are concerned.

 v Tax clearances and rulings

-On the basis of a written and motivated request by any taxpayer, the competent tax office will issue an advance decision regarding the application of the Luxembourg tax laws to certain operations described by the taxpayer (ATA).
+On the basis of a written and motivated request by any taxpayer, the competent tax office will issue an ATA.
 This decision would bind the tax office, albeit only with respect to the requesting taxpayer and limited to the concrete case described by the latter.
-The decision of the tax office will be taken on the basis of a uniform interpretation of the tax laws and the principle of equality.
+The decision of the tax office will be made on the basis of a uniform interpretation of the tax laws and the principle of equality.
 An administrative fee applies, ranging between €3,000 and €10,000, determined by the Luxembourg tax authorities on the basis of the complexity of the case concerned.

 Year in review

-A relatively large number of changes were made to the Luxembourg tax laws in 2020, or are expected to still be adopted before year-end.
-To the extent not mentioned above, these changes include, for instance, those outlined below.
+A relatively small number of changes were made to the Luxembourg tax laws in 2021 or are expected to still be adopted before year end.
+To the extent not mentioned above, these changes include, for instance, those listed below.

 Outlook and conclusions